paolosalvatori/blob-private-endpoint/README.md

 - A Private DNS Zone for Blob Storage Accounts private endpoints (privatelink.blob.core.windows.net)
 - A Private Endpoint to let the virtual machine access the Azure Data Lake File System via a private address
 - A Private Endpoint to let the virtual machine store boot diagnostics logs to the second storage account via a private address
+- A Private DNS Zone Group for the ADLS Gen2 private endpoint
+- A Private DNS Zone Group for the Blob Storage Account private endpoint

+The [PrivateDnsZoneGroups](https://docs.microsoft.com/en-us/azure/templates/microsoft.network/privateendpoints/privateDnsZoneGroups) resource type establish a relationship between the Private Endpoint and the Private the DNS zone:

+- When creating the Private Endpoint DNS A record, the A record will automatically be provisioned in the target Private DNS Zone with the private IP address of the network interface associated to the Private Endpoint and the name of the Azure resource referenced by the Private Endpoint
+- Upon Private Endpoint deletion, the A record gets automatically deleted from the corresponding Private DNS Zone.

 The two storage accounts are accessed via a different endpoint, hence their private endpoints need different private DNS zone: